tcheukueppoo/maat/docs/gc.md

 1. Garbage Collection Step Size (**GCSIZE**)

-This paramater determines how much work needs to be done in an incremental step, it also translates to how much to allocate before the next step since work and memory are interconvertible
+This paramater determines how much work needs to be done in an incremental step, it also translates to how much memory to allocate before the next step since work and memory are interconvertible

 2. Garbage Collection Step Multiplier (**GCMUL**)

 The step multiplier is factor that amplifies the step size and hence controls how much work is done in an incremental step.
-The higher the value the less incremental the collector and the smaller the value, the slower the collector, the main program is ahead of the collector by the rate at which it allocates memory while the collector has not yet even completed a cycle.
+The higher the value the less incremental is the collector, the smaller the value, the slower is the collector and in this situation, the main program is ahead of the collector by the rate at which it allocates memory while the collector has not yet even completed a cycle.

 A `6KB/384w` step size with a step multiplier of`300` implies a work of `115200w` is done in an incremental step.

 ```

-(a) For a quite large GC step multiplier
+(a) For a quite large GC step multiplier, akin to a stop the world collector
   --+---------+------------------+------------------------+-------------------+-----------+--
     | Program | GC step          |       Program          | GC step           | Program   |
   --+---------+------------------+------------------------+-------------------+-----------+--